 (You can contact support if you need help with it.
 Meanwhile you could reinstall the driver for another session, but in a case like this it will lost again on next reboot)

 Check that the system disk is not full (login in text mode and execute the df command).
-If it is full please check the next point:
+If it is full make some space (see next point) and reboot

-Bypass any UPS that could be in the electrical path and use a reliable power plug.
-Most UPS degrade over the time and there is a point that they can not support the initial power peaks.
-Also make a test with all the monitors and all devices are connected to the same power stripe as the workstation.
-Earth level differences and other electrical issues are a common causes for a problem like this.
+Make a test with all the monitors and all devices are connected to the same power stripe as the workstation.
+Earth level differences and other electrical issues are a common causes for problems like this.

-Problem: The system boots but it does not permit to login (the graphics login screen is there, but it does not let you login)
+Problem: The system boots to graphics mode but it does not permit to login (the graphics login screen is there, but it does not let you login)